What is social media marketing and how does it work?

 If just the word ‘SEO’ gets you running for the hills, screaming, and pulling your hair out, you can be assured that even though it is important, social media outshines SEO in the social aspect.
 SEO gets people to click into your website, shop, or blog, but it doesn’t help you engage with your audience.
 That’s down to you and your social media posts.

-But you can use your social media posts to ask your audience questions using polls, you can engage in comments and learn a lot about their wants and needs are, as well as replying to questions and concerns.
+But you can use your social media posts to ask your audience questions using polls, you can engage in comments and learn a lot about their wants and needs, as well as replying to questions and concerns.
 Then you can use this information to make more relevant posts – and include the keywords and phrases you know will resonate with your audience, (SEO), to encourage them to engage more, share your content and visit your website, shop, or blog.
 It’s kind of a big circle!

-SEO really is just getting traffic where you want it and being found on google.
+SEO really is just getting traffic where you want it and being found on Google.

 How does social media help your SEO?